 Any image that you insert into your website will have an alt tag – this alt tag is used as alternative text if the image cannot load, or for screen readers etc. Every image you use should have an alt tag and this tag should describe what the image is in a concise manner.

 Most web development platforms should have an alt tag tool, but if not, you can insert an alt tag into the HTML code yourself – simply find the image tag (<img src=””/>) and insert the following code – alt=”” – in-between the “” you write a description of the image.
 For example, you have an image of a sunset, the code might look like this: <img src=”images/portfolio/sunset-1.jpg” alt=”Sunset at St. Peters Squares in Rome”/>.

 If you are using a web development platform such as WordPress then code compliance shouldn’t be an issue.
-Most modern website builder’s produce code that is compliant with W3C standards.
+Most modern website builders produce code that is compliant with W3C standards.
 You should always check that this is the case however by using the official W3C validation service.
-The compliant code in an important part of SEO and it allows search engines to index your site easier.
+The compliant code is an important part of SEO and it allows search engines to index your site easier.

 Step 4 – Identify and Incorporate Keywords

 Keywords are one of the most important aspects of SEO.
 A keyword is a certain word or phrase that has relevance to your business i.e. photography.
 Furthermore, a keyword is a word that people are likely to use when searching on the web.
 Let’s say you are a wedding photographer – a keyword combination could be “affordable wedding photography” or “outdoor wedding photography” for example.

 You must first research appropriate keywords that will benefit you the most.
 There are many different tools you can use to research keywords and one of the best is Google AdWords keyword planner – you can use this to research which keywords are popular or niche keywords that could serve you well.
 If you want to up your keyword research game a notch you should give KWFinder by Mangools a try.